minoru-fujishima/traceable-document-development/README.md

 ### `TDD.md`

-The operational description of the TDD workflow.
+The operational specification of the TDD workflow.

-Start here if you want to understand how TDD is used.
+Read this file before applying TDD.
+The README introduces the method, but `TDD.md` defines the procedure to follow.

 ### `DSR-template.md`